Survey Measures of Democratic Attitudes and Social Desirability Bias. 2025

 Contact me [lfaa@ps.au.dk] for paper drafts

-"How Violations of Electoral Integrity Undermine Partisan Loyalty" [invited to revise and resubmit]
+"How Violations of Electoral Integrity Undermine Partisan Loyalty"

 Electoral integrity has come under increasing pressure in established democracies, yet we know little about when citizens tolerate or condemn efforts to subvert elections.
 Discouragingly, recent work suggests that voters may tolerate -- or even endorse -- violations of democratic rules and norms if it benefits their `team', raising concerns about the stability of American democracy.
 This article uses three novel survey experiments to study the American public's responses to revelations of election cheating.
 The results show that partisans do not disapprove disproportionately of cheating by opponents and that even relatively subtle forms of election cheating by the individuals' party reduce their sense of partisan attachment.
 At the same time, blatant cheating by the in-party leads voters to report more favorable views of the out-party.
 However, voters only update their partisan loyalties when the information is sponsored by a co-partisan media source, highlighting the importance of credible linkage institutions.

-”Enablers of Democratic Erosion: How Donald J. Trump Shaped the Incentives of the Political Elite”, with Kristian V. S. Frederiksen and Martin Bisgaard
+with Kristian V. S. Frederiksen and Martin Bisgaard

 "In-Group Metaperceptions and Support for Democracy", with Lea Pradella and Kristian V. S. Frederiksen